-I’ve been involved in podcasting for businesses and organizations for over 5 years, and I’ve talked to a lot of people about the medium.
-I have noticed over the years there have been common questions I get asked, so I am addressing them on Day 8 of my 31 Day Podcast Challenge.
+I’ve been involved in podcasting with businesses and organizations since 2016.
+I’ve talked to a lot of people about the medium.
+Over the years, here are the common podcast questions we answer.

 Is Creating A Podcast Hard?

-The answer is no, podcasting isn’t very hard — but it is work, so be prepared to put in the time and effort to make a good one and create great content.
-There are over 1 million podcasts in Apple Podcasts, the default podcatcher, so you do have some competition.
+The answer is no, podcasting isn’t very hard.
+But it is work.
+So be prepared to put in the time and effort to make a good one and create great content.
+There are over 2 million podcasts in Apple Podcasts (as of mid-2021).
+So you do have some competition.

-The technical side of podcasting has a very low barrier to entry (which may be why the number of podcasts increased dramatically during the early months of the COVID-19 pandemic).
+The technical side of podcasting has a very low barrier enter.
+Which may be why the number of podcasts increased dramatically during the early months of the COVID-19 pandemic.
 The equipment and software are affordable and easy to use.

-One of the major challenges for podcasters used to be the technical know-how to make the recorded audio sound professional, with theme music, audio transitions, and more.
-That’s changing as there are now plenty of services that will handle sound engineering and sound design for a reasonable monthly fee, including us here at Circle270Media Podcast Consultants.
+One of the major challenges for podcasters used to be the audio recording technical know-how.
+How to make the recorded audio sound professional, with theme music, audio transitions, and more.
+That’s changing.
+There are now plenty of services that will handle sound engineering and sound design for a reasonable monthly fee.
+This includes Circle270Media Podcast Consultants.

-There is a lot of thought and planning that goes into any podcast for a business or organization, and that’s where the major effort and time comes in.
+There is a lot of thought and planning that goes into any podcast for a business or organization.
+That’s where the major effort and time comes in.

 A well-planned podcast will engage the listeners.

-Just remember, you should give podcasting for business the same time and attention you would give to any major content marketing effort, like your company blog, vlogs and social media planning.
+Just remember, you should give podcasting for business the same time and attention you would give to any major content marketing efforts.
+Like your company blog, vlogs and social media planning and creating.
 Otherwise, it will be hard to get the maximum return on your investment.

 Can Podcasting Help My Business Or Organization?